-In an effort to understand the existing high school buildings educational programs, condition of facility and incorporating family and community use of the buildings, Madison Metropolitan School District (MMSD) has selected Plunkett Raysich Architects, LLP to analyze the facilities and provide a recommendation to modernize facilities that meet the current aspirations of the District, for students, families and community.
-The District has completed work with establishing a Strategic Framework, which outlines the District's vision of establishing core values and identifying goals to accomplish those values through the training and teaching of strategies to be implemented for the students of MMSD.
+In an effort to understand the existing high school buildings educational programs, condition of facility and how to better incorporate family and community engagement with the facility, Madison Metropolitan School District (MMSD) has selected Plunkett Raysich Architects, LLP to analyze East High School and provide a recommendation to modernize the facility to meet the current aspirations of the District, for students, families and community.
+The District has established a Strategic Framework which outlines the District's core values and identifies goals to honor those values.
+These goals are accomplished through the teaching and training of specific strategies to benefit MMSD students.